Albert Shanker: Founding the United Federation of Teachers

 He began his tenure as a union organizer in 1959 to help organize the Teacher's Guild, a New York City affiliate of the American Federation of Teachers that was founded by John Dewey in 1917.
 Eventually, the Teacher's Guild merged with New York City's High School Teacher's Association to form the United Federation of Teachers (UFT) in 1960.
 During the 1960s, Shanker received national attention and considerable criticism for his aggressive union leadership and skillful negotiation of salary increases for New York City teachers.
 He left his teaching job to become a full-time union organizer.
 He felt that a teachers' union would be more effective if it were united with a common set of goals.
 In 1964, Shanker succeeded Charles Cogen as the UFT president, a position he held until 1985.
 In 1967 and again in 1968, he served jail sentences for leading illegal teachers' strikes.
-The New York City teacher's strike of 1968 closed down almost all New York City schools for 36 days.
+The New York City teachers' strike of 1968 closed down almost all New York City schools for 36 days.

 Perhaps Shanker is best known for opposing community-control leaders in the Ocean Hill-Brownsville district of New York City, which led to the 1968 strike after white teachers were dismissed from the school district by the recently appointed black administrator.

-For more than a decade, Shanker wrote more than 1,300 columns in The New York Times and essays in other publications.
-Accompanied by a small photograph of Shanker, the Times columns, titled "Where We Stand," sought to clarify the union's position on matters of public interest.
+For more than a decade, Shanker wrote more than 1,300 columns in The New York Times (which appeared as paid advertisements) and essays in other publications.
+Accompanied by a small photograph of Shanker, the Times columns, titled "Where We Stand", sought to clarify the union's position on matters of public interest.

 Activist legacy

-Despite Shanker's organizing efforts and the 15 days that he spent in jail due to his organization activities, he was branded a racist by critics.
-Yet he persisted in building the United Federation of Teachers and was elected president of the American Federation of Teachers in 1974.
+Shanker was a key figure in building the United Federation of Teachers and was elected president of the American Federation of Teachers in 1974.
 He was re-elected every two years until his death.

+Shanker's organizing efforts for educators cannot be separated from the legacy of his actions related to racial inequity and anti-Blackness.
+Shanker is remembered for his actions during the Ocean Hill–Brownsville crisis.
+In 1968, Black and Puerto Rican parents in Brooklyn were piloting a community school program, known as community control, where school districts had the power to hire, fire, and approve budgets at the local level.
+The pilot program was designed to fight school segregation and racial inequity in school policies, teacher hiring, and Black and Puerto Rican student outcomes.
+When the majority Black and Puerto Rican school board fired 14 white union teachers for underperformance, Shanker led UFT teachers in a strike to oppose community control.

+When the UFT proposed Lesson Plans on African-American History, "Shanker personally intervened and cut out radical ideas."
+His intervention included removal of two chapters on Malcolm X and Fredrick Douglass's words, "power concedes nothing without a demand."

 In 1975, the UFT authorized a five-day strike, leading to allegedly saving New York City from bankruptcy after Shanker asked the Teachers' Retirement System to invest $150 million in municipal bonds.